Pen and Tell It!

 • Off N. 11th Street (behind Thurber House): Free visitor parking is available in the small lot directly behind Thurber House, accessible off N. 11th Street and located here.
 There is no time limit as long as you are visiting Thurber House.
 All other parking lots do not belong to Thurber House and you may be towed.

-• The first floor of Thurber Center is handicap/wheelchair accessible, including the first floor restrooms.
-There are no elevators, but all staircases to the second floor are wide with handrails.
+The first floor of Thurber Center is handicap/wheelchair accessible, including the first floor restrooms.

 How to reach the wheelchair ramps: